 Students master the fundamentals of applied algebra with some geometry.
-They compute simple algebraic expressions, first degree equations, dimensional analysis, ratio and proportions, and do some numerical evaluations.
+They compute simple algebraic expressions, first degree equations, elementary mathematical modeling, dimensional analysis, ratio and proportions, and numerical evaluations.
 Prerequisite: MTH 25 with a "C" grade or better, or appropriate score on the COMPASS mathematics placement tests.
-SUMMER 2009, 2010; FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011
+SUMMER 2010, 2011; FALL 2010, 2011; WINTER 2011, 2012; SPRING 2011, 2012